Hogback Lollipop Loop, North Foothills Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 |Elevation Change:||+828' net elevation gain (+882' total roundtrip elevation gain)|

-This short but demanding trail climbs and circles the east face of a Hogback, a sharply rounded ridge with steep sloping sides where the eastern plains meet Colorado's Front Range.
-Visitors will enjoy good wildlife viewing opportunities and rangy panoramas of the Flatirons, Green Mountain, Bear Peak, Mt Sanitas and eastern plains.
+This short trail climbs and circles the east face of a Hogback, a sharply rounded ridge with steep sloping sides where the eastern plains meet Colorado's Front Range.
+Visitors will enjoy good wildlife viewing opportunities and rangy views across the Flatirons and eastern plains.

 The trailhead is located on the east side of Highway 36; from the parking area walk through the underpass to access the Foothills Trail.
 En route you'll pass a lively Prairie Dog town, where interpretive signs explain the animals' sophisticated communication techniques and reliance of other species on the community for food and shelter.

-The Foothills Trail rises gently upslope .4 miles, then more assertively past an unnamed junction (.55 miles) to the Foothills Trail - Hogback Loop Trail junction (.6 miles : 5,760').
-Here the Foothills Trail bends south (left) towards Wonderland Lake; the aforementioned split continues north for several miles along the foothills' base.
+The Foothills Trail rises steadily to the Foothills Trail - Hogback Loop Trail junction (.6 miles : 5,760').
+Here the Foothills Trail bends south (left) towards Wonderland Lake, and the right fork trail continues north for several miles along the foothills.

 The Hogback Loop's left fork takes a steep, direct approach to the loop's highest point, while the right fork runs a longer, more gradual course.
 With better views and lighting in mind, the following describes clockwise travel on the Hogback Loop Trail: